 As best we can, ELITE courses are scheduled with working professionals in mind.
 We offer a mix of daytime, evening and Saturday morning courses in each of the fall, winter, and summer sessions.
 The format of the courses varies: some are taught once a week for 12 weeks.
 A few are taught online.
 Others, especially in the summer, are taught on a 2-week intensive basis.

-The following table lists the ELITE course schedule for the coming year, as we know it today, and is subject to change.
+The table below lists the ELITE course schedule for the coming year, as we know it today, and is subject to change.
 Students are encouraged to check regularly for updated information.

 For course related questions or to obtain a your ELITE certificate, please send an email to firstname.lastname@example.org.
 For all other student inquiries, (registration, grades, and other administrative questions), please contact the Graduate Studies office in your home department.

 ELITE Course Schedule – click any course title to access a course description and syllabus.

 |Course Description *Click course title for syllabus link||Admin Info||Next Session Details||Fall 2016||Winter 2017||Summer 2017|